-- (1) A bid evaluation committee must - - (a) evaluate bids in accordance with - (i) the specifications for a specific procurement; and - (ii) the points system set out in terms of paragraph 27(2)(h). - (iii) Unconditional discounts must be taken into account for evaluation purposes; and - (iv) Conditional discounts must not be taken into account for evaluation purposes but should be implemented when payment is affected. - (b) evaluate each bidder's ability to execute the contract. - (c) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears for more than three months before the recommended bidder can be appointed. - (d) Verify if the recommended bidder is not in the employ of the state through the National Treasury's Central Supplier Database. - (e) SCM Official must verify or conduct due diligence as practically as possible on the submitted references and other applicable documentation, for only preferred bidders. - (f) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A bid evaluation committee must as far as possible be composed of- - (a) officials from departments requiring the goods or services. - (b) at least one supply chain management practitioner of Mogale City Local Municipality. - (c) Internal Audit or appointed technical expert representative who will conduct (where appropriate and at the discretion and approval of the Accounting Officer) an independent probity audit of the process for tenders above R50 million.
+- (1) A bid evaluation committee must - - (a) evaluate bids in accordance with - (i) the specifications for a specific procurement; and - (ii) the points system set out in terms of paragraph 27(2)(h). - (iii) Unconditional discounts must be taken into account for evaluation purposes; and - (iv) Conditional discounts must not be taken into account for evaluation purposes but should be implemented when payment is affected. - (b) evaluate each bidder's ability to execute the contract. - (c) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears for more than three months before the recommended bidder can be appointed. - (d) Verify if the recommended bidder is not in the employ of the state through the National Treasury's Central Supplier Database. - (e) SCM Official may verify or conduct due diligence as practically as possible on the submitted references and other applicable documentation.
+This includes any omitted documentation listed under "Essential Returnable Documents" before the award.

+- (f) Submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matters which include: - (i) A provision that should the highest scoring bidder fail to deliver or perform, the municipality reserves the right to rescind the appointment and consider the 2nd or 3rd highest scoring bidders sequentially. - (2) A bid evaluation committee must as far as possible be composed of- - (a) officials from departments requiring the goods or services. - (b) at least one supply chain management practitioner of Mogale City Local Municipality. - (c) Internal Audit or appointed technical expert representative who will conduct (where appropriate and at the discretion and approval of the Accounting Officer) an independent probity audit of the process for tenders above R50 million.
 This process must start at BSC stage. - (d) The appointed bid evaluation committee and relevant user department must perform general acceptability, technical/functional and price evaluation of the bids.